Loneliness (as health risk)

 DEEinsamkeit (als Gesundheitsrisiko)

-Loneliness, the subjective feeling of social disconnection, is now recognised as an independent risk factor for cardiovascular disease, dementia, and early mortality.
-Meta-analyses by Holt-Lunstad and colleagues found that strong social relationships were associated with ~50% greater odds of survival (2010, PLOS Medicine), and that social isolation, loneliness, and living alone independently raise all-cause mortality risk by roughly 26–32% (2015, Perspectives on Psychological Science) — an effect Holt-Lunstad has compared by analogy to the mortality risk of smoking up to 15 cigarettes a day, a framing later cited in the 2023 US Surgeon General's Advisory on the epidemic of loneliness and isolation.
-It dysregulates inflammation, sleep, and HPA-axis stress responses.
-In longevity science, addressing loneliness through community, purpose, and relationships is a primary, evidence-based intervention.
+Loneliness is the subjective feeling of being socially disconnected.
+It is now a recognized risk factor for heart disease, dementia, and early death.
+Meta-analyses by Holt-Lunstad and colleagues make the case.
+One (2010, PLOS Medicine) found that strong social ties came with about 50% greater odds of survival.
+Another (2015) studied social isolation, loneliness, and living alone.
+Each one independently raised death risk by roughly 26 to 32%.
+Holt-Lunstad compared that to smoking up to 15 cigarettes a day.
+That framing reached the 2023 US Surgeon General's advisory on the loneliness epidemic.
+How does it harm you?
+Loneliness throws off your inflammation, your sleep, and your stress hormones (the HPA axis).
+So in longevity science, easing loneliness through community, purpose, and relationships is a primary, evidence-based fix.

 Sources